-Finally, what about the case for staying invested As the burning of fossil fuels accounts for 87% and 'engaging'?
-The argument for 'engagement' tends to be one made by asset owners who of the world's CO2 emissions (Global Carbon employ investment managers who won't or can't Project, undated), a world run on fossil fuels is accept that there is a technology-driven transinot sustainable: they endanger the lives and livetion occurring.
-This approach is like arguing: lihoods of future generations and the biosphere 'We're long-term shareholders in Blockbuster, the around us.
+Finally, what about the case for staying invested and 'engaging'?
+The argument for 'engagement' tends to be one made by asset owners who employ investment managers who won't or can't accept that there is a technology-driven transition occurring.
+This approach is like arguing: 'We're long-term shareholders in Blockbuster, the around us.
 And the very same energy sources video rental store.
 We don't divest.
-We'll engage lead to the deaths of many people right now: with them to adapt to the threat of low-cost the air pollution from burning fossil fuels kills live-streaming posed by this new disruptor called 3.6 million people in countries around the world Netflix.'
-And as the 'engagement' proceeds over every year (Our World in Data, undated); this is the years, this one company goes bust as the six times the annual death toll of all murders, war world no longer uses videos, while others' share deaths and terrorist attacks combined (Lelieveld prices run away with themselves as the technolet al., 2019). ogy shift happens.
-So this approach of 'we'll This important new report underlines the argudecarbonise when markets decide to decarboment that trustees and fiduciaries need to take nise' is clearly not a risk management strategy. three important steps: (1) implement investment It is a 'do nothing, and hope a few meetings will beliefs that allow them to incorporate decarhelp' strategy.
-It is vital to realise that this is at bonisation goals and risk parameters that work heart a technology shift.
+We'll engage with them to adapt to the threat of low-cost live-streaming posed by this new disruptor called Netflix.'
+And as the 'engagement' proceeds over the years, this one company goes bust as the world no longer uses videos, while others' share prices run away with themselves as the technology shift happens.
+So this approach of 'we'll decarbonise when markets decide to decarbonise' is clearly not a risk management strategy.
+It is a 'do nothing, and hope a few meetings will help' strategy.
+It is vital to realise that this is at heart a technology shift.